Joeccp/SBA/README.md

 the Hong Kong Diploma of Secondary Education Examination 2024 Information and Communication Technology School-based Assessment.

+This project is a simple simulation of a cinema movie ticket system.
 This Cinema Kiosk System provides an easy way for customers to buy movie tickets.
 It also serves the administrator as a control platform.